nalgeon/vscode-proofread/README.md

 # Proofread and translate text in VS Code

-This extension offers _Proofread text_ and _Translate text_ commands in VS Code.
+This extension offers _Proofread_, _Translate_ and _Check Grammar_ commands in VS Code.
 It's a simple alternative to DeepL, Grammarly, and other similar tools.

 Notable features: